waleed-farrukh/torchplate/README.md

 This project uses toml based configuration files for defining parameters for the training pipeline.

 !!
 NOTE !!
 This project is not supposed to run as it is.
-It is supposed to be template to base your project on but with as little changes as necassary.
+It is supposed to be a template to base your projects on but with as little changes as necassary.

 # To Train
 ```